gitter-badger/TimelinePostContainer/README.md

         timelinePostContainer.setImageLoader(MyApplication.getInstance().getImageLoader());

         timelinePostContainer.setImagePath("image path");
-        timelinePostContainer.setVideoPath("video path if you need a video implementation");
+        timelinePostContainer.setVideoPath("video path if you need the video implementation");
-        timelinePostContainer.build(Type.VIDEO); //or Type.IMAGE if you need a image implementation }
+        timelinePostContainer.build(Type.VIDEO); //or Type.IMAGE if you need the image implementation }
 }
 ```